RedHatSatellite/satellite-performance-tuning/docs/configuring-environment.rst

 CPU
 ===

-The more physical cores that are available to Satellite 6.9, the higher throughput can be achieved for the tasks.
-Some of the Satellite components such as Puppet, MongoDB, PostgreSQL are CPU intensive applications and can really benefit from the higher number of available CPU cores.
+The more physical cores that are available to Satellite 6.10, the higher throughput can be achieved for the tasks.
+Some of the Satellite components such as Puppet, PostgreSQL are CPU intensive applications and can really benefit from the higher number of available CPU cores.

 Memory
 ======

 The higher amount of memory available in the system running Satellite, the better will be the response times for the Satellite operations.
-Since Satellite uses PostgreSQL and MongoDB as the database solutions, any additional memory coupled with the tunings will provide a boost to the response times of the applications due to increased data retention in the memory.
+Since Satellite uses PostgreSQL as the database solutions, any additional memory coupled with the tunings will provide a boost to the response times of the applications due to increased data retention in the memory.

 Disk
 ====